Health Professionals

 Information for North Coast health professionals

-In the event of a natural disaster or emergency, the Healthy North Coast Disaster Management Framework and Disaster Management Action Plan guide our preparation, response and recovery activities.
+In the event of a natural disaster or emergency, the Healthy North Coast Disaster Management Framework guides our preparation, response, and recovery activities.
 This framework is accompanied by a suite of internal procedures that support our staff.

 Being prepared helps to ensure that when disasters happen, you and your staff are ready to respond effectively.